 Endoscopy Electrophysiology MRI/CT/Radiology

-The Non-Operating Room Anesthesia (NORA) division at the Cleveland Clinic includes the administration of anesthesia for adults outside the traditional operating room setting in the GI Endoscopy Suites [Q3], Electrophysiology Labs, MRI and CT scan and Interventional Radiology.
+The Non-Operating Room Anesthesia (NORA) section the Cleveland Clinic includes the administration of anesthesia for adults outside the traditional operating room setting in the GI Endoscopy Suites [Q3], Electrophysiology Labs, MRI and CT scan and Interventional Radiology.
 NORA was born out of an increasing demand for providing safe and efficient anesthesia services at sites outside the main operating suites.
 This increase in the number of cases has resulted from improved technology, growing number of very sick patients who are often not “good surgical candidates”, financial constraints while still maintaining patient and provider satisfaction.
 The increased complexity of cases at these sites has dictated the need for deeper levels of sedation, general anesthesia with and without airway instrumentation, and hemodynamic monitoring in non-OR settings.
 This has been reflected in the exponential increase in the NORA cases at the Cleveland Clinic.
 Most of these locations have been upgraded and revamped to reflect the increasing need for anesthesia services at these locations.
 In addition, all these locations offer an open access and open scheduling policy.
 The anesthesiologists at this location are charged with the preoperative, intraoperative and postoperative management at these sites.
 Protocols and strict selection criteria have been developed to facilitate a good match between the place, patient, procedure and the anesthesia planned.

 We have scheduled block times for adult elective and in-patient MRIs 4 days a week.
 Patients are able to obtain all their peri-procedural care within the MRI suite.
 Pre-anesthesia and Post-anesthesia care are given by PACU trained nurses.
 Two fully equipped induction rooms have been designed to enable induction of anesthesia in a magnet free space.
 We often provide anesthesia for patients with claustrophobia, chronic pain, and other reasons that make completion of imaging difficult.
 Within the same MRI suite, Cleveland Clinic Main Campus has an Intraoperative MRI System (IMRIS).
 We are able to provide anesthesia for awake or asleep craniotomies in a fully equipped pre-anesthesia, induction, and operating rooms.

-Here we have 6 Interventional Radiology (IR)procedural rooms fully equipped for invasive and non-invasive anesthesia care, four rooms for body IR and two rooms for neurointerventional procedures.
+Here we have 6 Interventional Radiology (IR) procedural rooms fully equipped for invasive and non-invasive anesthesia care, four rooms for body IR and two rooms for neurointerventional procedures.
 Like MRI, we have scheduled block times for interventional radiology 4 days per week.
 Anesthesia consultation is often needed due to procedural requirements (Transjugular Intrahepatic Portosystemic Shunt [TIPS], non-dilated Percutaneous Transhepatic Cholangiogram [PTHC], Sclerotherapy, Aneurysm, Arteriovenous Malformation [AVM], tumor embolization, etc.) or patient comorbidities (chronic pain, obstructive sleep apnea, stroke, etc.).
 To date IR suites have the capacity for pre-anesthesia care and Phase II [where patients are awake or easily arousable, hemodynamically stable, on room air with adequate oxygen saturation, and minimal pain and nausea symptoms] post anesthesia care.
 Coming soon is the addition of Phase I [where patients can be somnolent, hemodynamically unstable, require supplemental oxygen/airway adjuncts, and need for pain and nausea interventions] post anesthesia care unit.

 Non-surgical tumor treatment by percutaneous tumor ablation is performed by our IR and CT radiologists.
 The CT scanners in the main campus provide comprehensive procedural and anesthetic care for non-operating room cases.
 Pre-anesthesia care and Phase II PACU care are also available in our CT suites.